phoebe-project/phoebe2-docs/api/phoebe.frontend.bundle.Bundle.default_binary.md

 * `contact_binary` (bool, optional, default=False): whether to also
     add an envelope (with component='contact_envelope') and set the hierarchy to a contact binary system.
+* `force_build` (bool, optional, default=False): whether to force building
+    the bundle from scratch.
+If False, pre-cached files will be loaded whenever possible to save time.  **Introduced in 2.1.6.**

 Returns
 -----------